 I was born and raised in Portland, Oregon and spent the majority of my life there.
 In 2008, when I picked up my first camera, I began looking for places inside the city that I could photograph and stumbled across an out of focus, dreamy interpretation of this tree by a fellow photographer named Zeb Andrews.
 Those of us who lived in Portland at the time regularly visited The Portland Japanese Garden and have collectively been photographing this tree for over 15 years now.

 I have returned many times since then, capturing the tree in all four seasons.
 While this tree used to be a secret known mostly to Portland residents only, today the tree draws visitors from around the world and in autumn there are actually lines that form just to photograph it.
 I have almost seen fights break out more than once.
-Everyone is crazy about this little Japanese Maple.
+Everyone is crazy about this little Japanese Maple Tree.

 History of the Portland Japanese Garden

 Inspired in the late 1950s by growing cultural ties between Oregon and Japan, Mayor Terry Schrunk and members of the Portland community conceived the idea of building a Japanese garden on the site of the old zoo in Washington Park.
 Their reasons for building a Japanese garden were twofold: providing the citizens of Portland with a garden of great beauty and serenity, while forging a healing connection to Japan on the heels of World War II.
 At this time in U.S. history, Japanese gardens were founded across the country as a way to build cultural understanding.
 Needing no translation, an American could experience firsthand Japanese ideals and values, communicated simply through nature.